-Appointment

-Candidates should have:

-Requirements:

-- (a) a first degree in Psychology from a local university or equivalent; - (b) a Master degree in Educational Psychology (Professional Practice) from a local university or equivalent; - (c) good command of Cantonese and written Chinese; - (d) good command of spoken and written English.

-- (a) assessment and review of progress of individual students, including baseline assessment after admission and assessment of school leavers for further training; - (b) formulation of individualised educational programmes for individual children; - (c) therapeutic intervention for students with emotional and adjustment problems; - (d) parent training programmes; - (e) consultation and staff development; and - (f) conducting research and experimental projects on the special needs and problems of students in learning and social adjustment.

-For promotion to Educational Psychologist I, Educational Psychologist II must have obtained:

-- (a) a Post Graduate Certificate in Education from a local university or equivalent. - (b) 6 years' relevant post-degree experience of which at least 3 years should be as an Educational Psychologist II.

-- (a) Holders of degrees other than those from a local university or equivalent may apply, but should attach copies of transcripts of studies to their applications. - (b) The candidate must be eligible for graduate membership of the Hong Kong Psychological Society or the British Psychological Society or equivalent.
+Appointment Can ndidates should have: Requirements: (a) a first degree in Psychology from a local university or equivalent; (b) a Master degree in Educational Psychology (Professional Practice) from a local university or equivalent; (c) good command of Cantonese and written Chinese; and (d) good command of spoken and written English.
+Type of Work : (a) assessment and review of progress of individual students, including baseline assessment after admission and assessment of school leavers for further training; (b) formulation of individualised educational programmes for individual children; (c) therapeutic intervention for students with emotional and adjustment problems; (d) parent training programmes; (e) (f) consultation and staff development; and conducting research and experimental projects on (1) the special needs and problems of students in learning and social adjustment.
+Promotion Prospects: promotion to Educational Psychologist I, Educational Psyc (a) chologist II must have obtained:a Post Graduate Certificate in Education from a local university or equivalent. (b) • • Any Other Remarks: (a) Holders of degrees other than those from a local university or equivalent may apply, but should attach copies of transcripts of studies to their applications. (b) The candidate must be eligible for graduate membership of the Hong Kong Psychological Society or the British Psychological Society or equivalent.
 The Master Degree in Educational Psychology (Professional Practice) obtained must be one which can prepare the candidate for independent professional work as an educational psychologist.